Te Rauakaaka

 Please check notices and events for the latest information or like our Facebook page to stay up to date.

-Te Rauakaaka sits on the south side of the Waimakariri River, bordering the communities of Kainga, Stewarts Gully and Brooklands.
+Te Rauakaaka sits on the south side of the Waimakariri River, bordering the communities of Kainga, Stewarts Gully, and Brooklands.

-The 212-hectare park includes a salt marsh and the Styx River mouth nature reserve.
+The 212-hectare park includes a saltmarsh and the Styx River Mouth Nature Reserve.
 It provides the setting for a range of recreational activities including picnicking and nature walks.
 Development continues as we enhance the recreational and biodiversity values of the area.

 The sole vehicle entrance to Te Rauakaaka is located off Kainga Road on the eastern side of the railway line.
 From here, people can go under the bridge, upstream to the picnic area and toilet block, or downstream to Kainga Beach.

 There is also vehicle access to Pikes Track off Kainga Road.
-People can walk from Pikes Track downstream through the Te Rauakaaka Nature Reserve.
+People can walk from Pikes Track downstream through Te Rauakaaka Nature Reserve.

-Dogs must be kept under effective control at all times.
-No barbecues are provided but visitors are welcome to bring their own, provided they are gas-only and used in areas clear of vegetation.
-Light no fires.
-Dial 111 immediately if you see smoke or flames.
+- No barbecues are provided but visitors are welcome to bring their own, provided they are gas-only and used in areas clear of vegetation.

-Picnics - Whites Crossing Picnic Ground is based around the mouth of the Ōtūkaikino Stream.
-The western side can be accessed from Coutts Island Road, while the eastern side can be accessed off Kainga Road.
-There are public toilets on site.
+- Picnics - Whites Crossing Picnic Area is centred around the mouth of the Ōtūkaikino Stream and has four tables.
+The western side can be accessed from Coutts Island Road, while the eastern side can be accessed off Kainga Road

-Fishing/whitebaiting - Kainga Beach offers great river bird viewing and a variety of open grassland picnic settings.
-It is popular for fishing and whitebaiting.
+- Fishing/whitebaiting - Kainga Beach offers great river bird viewing and a variety of open grassland picnic settings.
+It is popular for fishing and whitebaiting

-Yachting/rowing/kayaking - Stewarts Gully sailing club, high school rowing and family kayaking.
-See recreational boating for more information.
+- Yachting/rowing/kayaking - Stewarts Gully sailing club, high school rowing and family kayaking.
+See recreational boating for more information

 History

 Historically Māori used this area as a food gathering site for aruhe (fernroot), eels (tuna), duck and pora (turnip).
-It is thought its name derives from Te Rau-a-Te-Kaka (‘the gathering of Te Kaka’, the kaka parrot).
+It is thought its name derives from Te Rau-a-Te-Kaka (‘the gathering of te kaka’, the kaka parrot).

 Stewarts Gully is named after the Stewart family who arrived from Scotland in 1865.
 The family ran a flax mill on the banks of the Waimakariri River, just about the site of the present railway bridge.
 A son, James, had a farm in the area and grew oats and barley.